The 11 vintage is fantastic now! Lots of powdery concrete, white pepper, blue fruit and cinnamon. — 4 years ago

 It will be interesting to see if this shows more in 5 years.

-Photos of; Smith Madrone vineyards and brothers Stuart and Charles Smith — 14 days ago
+Photos of; Smith Madrone vineyards and brothers Stuart and Charles Smith — a year ago